gdcc/dataverse-kubernetes/docs/get-started/index.rst

   Currently, none of these are supported or maintained by this project, although this is a mid-term goal.
 If you feel a need, raise an issue.
 You are most welcome to contribute.

+Apart from external tools, Dataverse can be integrated with :doc:`external authentication </day3/auth>` systems and :doc:`object storage </day3/objectstore>`, which is supported by this project.